canvas-medical/documentation/collections/_guides/behavioralhealth.md

 34793-0	Psychology Group counseling note<br>
 34787-2	Mental health Group counseling note<br>

 **Appointment Types** [Creating Custom Appointment Types](https://canvas-medical.zendesk.com/hc/en-us/articles/15704289792659-Scheduling-Other-Events-#h_01GXV9832Z74GRAQKDD4JA9677) allows your team to schedule other events that block time but do no generate Notes within the Timeline.
 They can be associated with a specific patient (but do not require one) and can be used to account for meetings, travel time, or co-visits during which multiple providers need to be included, but only one Note needs to be generated.

-[**Availabilty in Canvas**](https://canvas-medical.zendesk.com/knowledge/articles/360058400553/en-us?brand_id=360005403014&return_to=%2Fhc%2Fen-us%2Farticles%2F360058400553) is managed through and integration with Google Calendar.
-This allows you to set availability using recurring events that are easy to update as needed.

-#### Manage your schedules with the Canvas API
+#### Scheduling with the Canvas API
-Once your availabilty has been set, you can use the `schedule` and `slot` search endpoints to find provider availability and then schedule appointments using the `appointment` endpoint.<
+Once your availabilty has been set, you can use the following endpoints to build out your own patient scheduling tool and integrate with an existing offering.
+[//]: # (TODO Kristen to expand on importance callouts for each resource) **`schedule`**
+**`slot`**
+**`appointment`**

 #### Syncing clinical and administrative calendars
 Your providers may be part time or juggling both clinical hours and internal meetings.
 Syncing clinical and administrative calendars is often a must.
 You can use the notification protocol to know when and appointment has been created or updated in Canvas and use it to write that appointment to your administrative calendars in Google or Outlook.
 With this, you can control what info is shared, whether you have a BAA with Google and can write PHI, or just need to block time.
 You can also block time in Canvas through the API by writing other events through the appointment endpoint.

 #### Communicate with your patients in between visits
 Staying in touch with your patients in between visits is often essential.
 Checking in with them needs to be frictionless for your providers.
 The messaging workflow in Canvas allows clinicians to generate an outbound message using free text or templates.
 Use the notification protocol below to know when a message has been created.
-You then have the ability to send the contents of the message as a payload to your outbound messaging system, or you can use the `communication` endpoint to read the message.
+The protocol below uses a FHIR call to then read all of the attributes of the message created in Canvas so that you can deliver to your patient's and/or authorized their contacts, as needed.

+ 💡 Canvas uses Twilio and Sendgrid for our built-in messaging capabilities.
+You will need to disable these in order to take-over the patient messaging experience.
+ [//]: # (TODO Expand on settings needed to support this)

 ```
-message notification protocol with contents in payload
+message notification protocol with fhir call
 ```

 Notification protocols are also a great way to kickoff automated follow up communications.
 You can trigger them based on many events within the Chart, including signing a Note.
-After the visit is complete, the notification protocol can be used to pass certain information from the note to your patient application, including our customizable patient instructions.
-It can also leverage an API call to search for available documents, including any healthwise materials that were added to the visit.

-The example below shows how you can use a notification protocol to pull both the contents of the instruct command as well as the selected Healthwise content to the
+After the visit is over, the notification protocol can be used to pass information from the patient encounter to your patient application.
+The example below shows how you can use a notification protocol to pull Healthwise content using our documentreference read endpoint.

 ```
-notification protocol instruct command
+notification protocol - signing the note - pulling instruct command and fhir documentreference healthwise content
 ```

 Patient responses can be written to Canvas using the `communication` create endpoint.
 They can be assigned to a user through the  `recipient` attribute, which ingests either a patient or practitioner reference.
 All users in Canvas have a practictioner ID, not just clinicians.
 The `practictioner` search includes a query param to include non-schedulable providers.

 ### **Diagnostic Range and Inputs**
 What is your target population?
-Does your care mdoel support a broad range of mental health concerns for all genders and ages, or are you hyper focused on adolescents suffering from eating disorders.
-Either way, you can configure Canvas to support your specific diagnostic range.
+Does your care mdoel support a broad range of mental health concerns for all genders and ages (everything in the DSM), or are you hyper focused on adolescents suffering from eating disorders.
+Recognizing your Diagnostic Range is vital as it informs the complexity of your healthcare practice and determines the technological aids necessary for effective patient care.

-Our diagnose command defaults

-Alternatively, you can leverage the questionnaireresponse endpoint to capture responses in a more structured format.
-You may want to poll your patients daily through your patient facing application to capture and track their mood.
-A simple questionnaire will ensure you can report and analyze those responses using our read-only replica database.
+#### Narrowing your condition search
+When diagnosing a patient, our default is to surface all 71,920+ current ICD-10 codes.
+These may be necessary for a full scope Primary Care/Urgent Care practice but you likely only need a fraction of those available to account for the mental health issues you have chosen to focus on and their comorbodities.
+Recognizing that too many ptions can often be overwhelming, our plugins allow you to remove the unneccesary noise.

+`Condition Search Annotation and Limiting`

+#### Behavioral Health Assessments

+Well established assessment tools remain a cornerstone of care models centering around the human mind.
+Mental health professionals depend on these tools to make decisions about the best course of treatment for clients.
+We have many pre-built assessments ready to load in your instance, including:

 <ul>
 <li>PHQ-2</li>